Home Binoculars Scopes Tripods Miscellaneous

 Weather Proofing

-If you are doing anything beyond looking at the birds out your kitchen window, weather proofing isn’t an option – it’s a necessity.
+bird over water If you are doing anything beyond looking at the birds out your kitchen window, weather proofing isn’t an option – it’s a necessity.
 We generally mistrust weather proofing of binoculars with external focusing (see also "Basics I - Designs").
 Although the manufacturer may claim these are weather proof or resistant, they are sealed with an "o" ring and over time these can wear, dry out or get damaged.
 The result is that moisture and/or dust can get into the interior, settle on the optics and degrade your view.
 External focusing binoculars are normally quite obvious since the eyepiece moves in and out as you adjust the focus.
 The internal pressure also changes while focusing and using this type of optic.
 This further increases the possibilities of dust and moisture being pulled into the system.

 While using binoculars in the field there are just too many unforeseen possibilities for unwanted "stuff" getting inside your optics if they are not weather-proof or resistant.
 The difference between these two designations is as follows: a weather-resistant optic is one that will withstand the occasional light shower or fog but will not withstand submersion or extended use in wet conditions.
 The manufacturer may not repair these if they fog internally.
 A claim of weatherproof (or water-proof) optics means that the manufacturer will guarantee the optics against water intrusion under most circumstances.
 Sometimes they are even rated to a depth of submersion although we don't discuss watching fish underwater in this article.